zacjszewczyk/zacjszewczyk.github.io/README.md

 ## Setup

 First Crack requires that you set up a configuration file before it will generate your site.
 This allows it to customize the site to your domain name and your niche, and build a copyright and disclaimers page with your name as the content owner.
 First Crack will walk you through this process the first time you run it.
-Do this with the following commands:
+Do this with the following command:

 ```
-$ chmod 755 ./blog.py
-$ ./blog.py
+$ make
 ```

-First Crack will tell you that the configuration file, `./EDITME`, does not exist.
+First Crack will tell you that the configuration file, `./.config`, does not exist.
 It will then ask if you want to set it up.
 Answer `y` and hit return.
 First Crack will not build your website unless you answer each question.
 If one does not apply to you, enter `None`.

-The config file, `EDITME`, looks like this:
+The config file, `.config`, looks like this:

 ```
 # FirstCrack configuration document